-Therefore, the specific intent of the proposed rulemaking is related to providing flexibility, in the form of additional options for facilities that produce reclaimed water, as identified in SB 1289.
+Therefore, the specific intent of the adopted rulemaking is related to providing flexibility, in the form of additional options for facilities that produce reclaimed water, as identified in SB 1289.

 Certain aspects of TCEQ's Reclaimed Water Rules are intended to protect the environment or reduce risks to human health from environmental exposure.
-However, the proposed rulemaking will not adversely affect in a material way the economy, a sector of the economy, productivity, competition, or jobs; nor would the proposed rulemaking adversely affect in a material way the environment, or the public health and safety of the state or a sector of the state.
-Therefore, the proposed rulemaking does not fit the TGC, §2001.0225 definition of "Major environmental rule."
+However, the adopted rulemaking will not adversely affect in a material way the economy, a sector of the economy, productivity, competition, or jobs; nor would the adopted rulemaking adversely affect in a material way the environment, or the public health and safety of the state or a sector of the state.
+Therefore, the adopted rulemaking does not fit the TGC, §2001.0225 definition of "Major environmental rule."

 Even if this rulemaking was a "Major environmental rule," this rulemaking meets none of the criteria in §2001.0225 for the requirement to prepare a full Regulatory Impact Analysis.
 First, this rulemaking is not governed by federal law.
 Second, it does not exceed state law but rather amends authorizations in state law and TCEQ rules.
-Third, it does not come under a delegation agreement or contract with a federal program, and finally, it is not being proposed under the TCEQ's general rulemaking authority.
-This rulemaking is being proposed under a specific state statute enacted in SB 1289 in the 88th Texas Regular Legislative Session (2023) and implements existing state law.
-Because this proposal does not constitute a major environmental rule, a regulatory impact analysis is not required.
+Third, it does not come under a delegation agreement or contract with a federal program, and finally, it is not being adopted under the TCEQ's general rulemaking authority.
+This rulemaking is being adopted under a specific state statute enacted in SB 1289 in the 88th Texas Regular Legislative Session (2023) and implements existing state law.
+Because this adoption does not constitute a major environmental rule, a regulatory impact analysis is not required.

 Therefore, the commission does not adopt the rule solely under the commission's general powers.

-The commission invites public comment regarding the Draft Regulatory Impact Analysis Determination during the public comment period.
-Written comments on the Draft Regulatory
+The commission invited public comment regarding the draft regulatory impact analysis determination during the public comment period.
+No comments were received on the draft regulatory impact analysis determination.